violentmonkey/violentmonkey.github.io/content/api/gm.md

 - <Field name="platform" type="object" comment="since VM2.12.4" />

-    Unlike `navigator.userAgent`, which can be overriden by other extensions/userscripts or by devtools in device-emulation mode, `GM_info.platform` is more reliable as the data is obtained in the background page of Violentmonkey using a specialized extension API (browser.runtime.getPlatformInfo and getBrowserInfo).
+    Unlike `navigator.userAgent`, which can be overridden by other extensions/userscripts or by devtools in device-emulation mode, `GM_info.platform` is more reliable as the data is obtained in the background page of Violentmonkey using a specialized extension API (browser.runtime.getPlatformInfo and getBrowserInfo).

     - <Field name="arch" type="string" />